AaronForce1/cartopress/workingbuild/cartopress/readme.txt

 * Customize your map's styling using CartoCSS, an end-user-friendly styling language based on CSS; choose from a variety of built-in basemaps or use your own custom basemap
 * Create custom views based on your data using built-in SQL support
 * Enhance your map by adding additional layers from the CartoDB dataset library or your own source
-* Easily publish maps simply by sharing a link, embedding directly on your site, or build a custom geo-spatial application from your WordPress data using the cartodb.js API
+* Easily publish maps simply by sharing a link, embedding directly on your site, or build a custom geo-spatial application from your WordPress data using the cartodb.js API and Leaflet
 * Use CartoDB to export your data into various geo datatypes including SHP, KML, GeoJSON, CSV and SVG
 * CartoDB is an open-source platform and offers a free account providing a wide range of abilities for individual users, while upgraded accounts offer enterprise-ready solutions